Traditional Korean Soondae Blood Sausage

 - 8

-Remove from steamer, let cool slightly to firm up, then slice into bite-sized pieces and serve with salt and pepper dip.
+Let the soondae cool slightly before slicing into bite-sized rounds and serving with salt and pepper dip.

 Calories